Suzuki Motor Company

 Read our 'Modern Classic' article about the Suzuki RGV250

 How can BeMoto Bike Insurance protect your Suzuki?

 In addition to Suzuki insurance for standard and modified road-legal bikes, we also have various off-road products for dirt & track, whether you have an old favourite GT750 "Kettle" gathering dust in the garage, a modern classic RGV250 gaining value under-wraps, an RM-Z250 motocross bike or a race-prepared GSX-R750 "Gixxer" for trackdays.

 BeMoto Insurance Products:

-- Suzuki road bikes (Carbon Cover or Titanium Cover) - modifications covered
+- Motorbike Insurance (Carbon Cover or Titanium Cover) - declared modifications covered for reistatement

 Call us on 01733 907000 to speak to a bike insurance specialist who understands what your Suzuki bike means to you.